mkiser/WTFJHT/faq.md

 Current income: $14,363

 As you can see, nobody is getting rich here.
 It's not like there's a WTF 401(k) plan, paid time off, sick leave, or perks, let alone full-time employees.
 The truth is that while it's nice to work from home, it's also lonely.
-Someday I'd like to afford a desk at a co-working space.
+Someday I'd like to afford employees.

 I hope this transparency addresses any concerns you may have and demonstrates why your support is critical to keeping WTF Just Happened Today going strong.
 So, please [become a member today](https://whatthefuckjusthappenedtoday.com/membership/).